 The Cochise College Subchapter of AFCEA focuses on topics of interest in the areas of Cybersecurity and Networking to our student members through the use of guest speakers and Hands-On exercises during our monthly meetings.
 Some previous topics have been:

 We also participate in various Student Government events each year, ranging from meetings to the Halloween Spooktacular (formerly known as Haunted Union).
+This year events will likely be virutal due to COVID-19.

 Periodically their are luncheons held by the Southern Arizona Chapter of AFCEA (our parent chapter) on Fort Huachuca - usually at the Thunder Mountain Activity Center.
 These luncheons are open to the general public, and paid members of the subchapter will have the cost of the luncheon covered by the club.